 While still a strong material, plastic is much softer than steel and provides less protection from impact damage.
 One option is to surround the installation in Armco barriers.
 Perhaps the bigger flaw is the relative ease in which fuel thieves can penetrate plastic tanks and siphon fuel.
 However, preventative methods can be used as shown in our Expert Guide to Heating Oil Tanks and Expert Guide to Diesel Storage Tanks.

 The above evaluation of steel and plastic tanks is true of all the tanks we manufacture, but there are several considerations specific to our fuel tanks that warrants a steel vs plastic fuel tanks section.
 When siting a diesel dispensing tank on a site without mains electricity then a 12/24V dispersion option powered by a vehicle can be used, however, these are exclusive to our plastic diesel tanks in capacities from 1,350 to 10,000 litres.
 Additionally, we manufacture a 15,000 litre diesel dispensing tank interlinked with a 15,000 litre holding tank giving you an effective capacity rivalling most steel tanks (30,000 litres) but with a lower price tag.

-Alternatively, steel diesel tanks are generally a higher specification as standard (although both plastic and steel have a variety of optional extras) with features such as a C2020 contents gauge and bund alarm or high-security cabinets (walk-in for larger sizes) with roller-shutter doors.
+Alternatively, steel diesel tanks are generally a higher specification (although both plastic and steel have a variety of optional extras) with features such as a C2020 contents gauge and bund alarm, and a K44 pulse meter as standard.

 Steel VS Plastic Oil Tanks